pankosmia/desktop-app-xenizo-parallel-gospels/README.md

         |-- [your-desktop-app-repo-name] <b><em>(30 characters or less on windows!)</em></b>
 </pre></ul>

-2. Replace all instances of "desktop-app-template" in packages.json with "[your-desktop-app-repo-name]" and update the name and description.
+2. Replace all instances of "desktop-app-template" in packages.json with "[your-desktop-app-repo-name]" and update the name and description, and in the second paragraph of Additional Info, remove "This is an example.
+Clients in use may vary."
 3. At the root of your clone of this repo, run

 <ul><pre>